mindscan-de/BrightFlux/README.md

 ### Later

-Annotation and Highlights Improvements
+Improve Annotations (textual)
+* use the dataframe hierarchy plugin to track multiple base documents
+* have an annotation dataframe for each base document,

+Improve Highlight-Annotations
+* use the dataframe hierarchy plugin to track multiple base documents
-* Have different annotation frames / highlight frames for each base document and combine via strategy...
+* have an highlight dataframe file for each base document,

 Search Engine Support